 Get started by gaming

 If you don't have any board games I have some options for you.
 Print and Play games are fantastic, inexpensive, and you don't have to leave the house to get them.
 You can find our list of 10 great print and play games here to get you started.
-Maybe, like us, you are really bad at keeping your printer stocked with ink.
+Maybe, like us, you are really bad at keeping your printer stocked with ink or ink is out of stock.
 I have you covered there too.
 Our list of 8 awesome board game apps is here.
-Both these lists just scratch the surface of what is available to choose from.
+You can also play on Board Game Arena.
+Learn about BGA in this post.
+These lists just scratch the surface of what is available to choose from.

 Move on to curriculum

 I recommend unit studies!
 They are incredibly easy to make and you can put it together without leaving the house for supplies.
 I have a great post about how to create a unit study here.
-We also have pre-made units on our unit studies page.
-As you put together your topic utilize streaming services like YouTube, Curiosity Stream, Netflix, and Amazon.
-There are so many documentaries available via streaming!
+We also have free pre-made units on our unit studies page.
+As you put together your topic utilize streaming services like SCRIBD, YouTube, Curiosity Stream, Netflix, and Amazon.
+There are so many books and documentaries available via streaming!
 Choose books that are available on digital readers.
-We use the kindle reading app and our library uses the Libby app so we can check books out too.
+We use SCRIBD and the Kindle reading app, plus our library uses the Libby app so we can check books out too.
 Pinterest is a wonderful source of homeschool activities.
 You can really go as far as you want with your homeschooling days.
 Keep it simple or throw in lots of games and activities.
 It doesn't have to be uncomfortable for you or your children.

 Most cities have a homeschool group on Facebook.
 A quick search will find them.
 These are local people that will answer some of your questions and come alongside you on this journey (if only digitally).
 I love helping families homeschool and want to do what I can.
 Feel free to reach out via our social media pages and Adam or I will help you along.
-If it is something that we find interest in, we can add a forum to our site for emergency homeschoolers to come together in solidarity.
+We are all in this together.
+You can also read more tips for homeschooling in a crisis here.